Uplinza

 UPLIZNA is contraindicated in patients with:

-UPLIZNA can cause infusion reactions, which can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or other signs or symptoms.
+UPLIZNA can cause infusion reactions, including anaphylaxis.
+Symptoms can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or palpitations.
 During the randomized clinical trial period, infusion reactions were observed with the first course of UPLIZNA in 9.3% of NMOSD patients.
+Infusion reactions of UPLIZNA were observed in 7.4% of IgG4-RD patients during the randomized controlled period.
 Infusion reactions were most common with the first infusion but were also observed during subsequent infusions.

 Reducing the Risk of Infusion Reactions and Managing Infusion Reactions